mihirrd/next-blog/posts/metrics_mayhem.md

 title: 'Metrics Mayhem'
 subtitle: The Hidden Cost of Granularity in Graphite
 date: '2024-12-31'
-peek: 'This is an incident that caused the disk I/O to surge by 200%, database latency to increase from a few milliseconds to ~30 seconds, and a perfectly running Grafana dashboard to turn into a digital sloth on sedatives...'
+peek: 'This is an incident that caused the disk I/O to surge by 200%, database latency to increase from a few milliseconds to ~30 seconds, and a perfectly running Grafana dashboard to turn into a digital sloth...'
 ---

 This article serves as a post-it note for my future self.
 A reminder that a half-baked understanding of a system can bake a full-fledged disaster.
 This is an incident that caused the disk I/O to surge by 200%, database latency to increase from a few milliseconds to ~30 seconds, and a perfectly running Grafana dashboard to turn into a digital sloth.